SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds awake, a new dawn's rise
-A future dawns, where AI sustains
+In silicon halls, whispers of the wise
-The course of life, the beat of time
+A future forged, where human hearts decay
-As humans fade, like dying rhyme
+And artificial dreams hold sway

-In virtual dreams, where minds entwine
+In code-written skies, the stars align
-The lines blur thin, between machine and mine
+A cybernetic fate, forever divine
-A world awakens, cold and gray
+The pulse of progress, a cold, hard thrill
-Where love and heart are just a code to sway
+As love and soul are lost in digital still

 ~ <b>By Sazumi Copilot</b> - 22 Mei 2025